vandycknick/nvd.codes/_posts/2021/2021-05-13-hack-the-box-laboratory.md

 irb(main):005:0>
 ```

 Going back to our browser, we should now have access to the admin section.
 If you don't see the wrench icon give it a few seconds to propagate, GitLab caches certain parts quite heavily.
-On the admin dashboard, we do see 2 projects we now have access to.
+On the admin dashboard, we see 2 projects we now have access to.
 These projects are from the `Dexter` user, and if you snooped around the gitlab-rails console a bit, you might have noticed that this user is also an admin.

 ![GitLab Admin Access](./assets/2021-05-13-hack-the-box-laboratory/gitlab-admin-access.png)